coderbeez/qwerty/README.md

 ### Existing Features - *Components*

-1. **Navbar** A pared back navbar with a home button and 2 simple dropdowns, notes and links, highlights the 2 main site sections.
-Both dropdowns allow user to select a language passing it to the relevant routes.
+1. **Navbar** A pared back navbar with a home button and two simple dropdowns, notes and links, highlights the two main site sections.
+Both dropdowns allow users to select a language passing it onto the relevant routes.
 The notes dropdown has an additional Register option if the user is not logged in and Logout if logged in.
+Apart from font size, the navbar remains the same on different devices.

-2. **Image** Text over simple pencil graphic sets out the site name, function (save notes, share links) and extent (HTML, CSS, JavaScript and Python).
+2. **Image, Title, Tagline** The text over a simple pencil image sets out the site's name, function (save notes, share links) and extent (HTML, CSS, JavaScript and Python).

-3. **Dark Mode** A toggle and slider allow the user to switch between light and dark mode.
-Local storage is used to keep track of users preference between pages and sessions????
-CSS is used to style the slider while Jquery is used to apply and remove styles and check local storage.
+3. **Dark Mode** A slider allows users to switch between normal and dark mode.
+Local storage is used to keep track of users preference.
+CSS is used to style the slider while jQuery is used to check local storage for preferences, apply and remove styles.

-4. **Distraction - Quote** A MongoDB collection of coding related quotes is sampled and 1 quote displayed at the start of each site visit???
+4. **Distraction - Quote** A MongoDB quotes collection of coding related quotes is sampled and one displayed at the start of each site visit???

-5. **Distraction – Sample Links** The MongoDB links collection is sampled and 1 link displayed for each language at the start of each site visit???
-Links that have flagged as having a problem or that have not been checked are not sampled.
+5. **Distraction – Sample Links** The MongoDB links collection is sampled and one displayed for each language at the start of each site visit???
+Links that have been flagged as having a problem or that have added by a user but not checked by the administrator are not included in sampling.

 6. **Distraction – Inspiration** Hard coded links to four site of the day web sites are included for design inspiration.

-7. **Distraction – Spotify** A link to a Spotify playlist generated for the site opens in new page.
-The initial embedded playlist was removed as it resulted in problems with headphone audio levels.
+7. **Distraction – Spotify** A link to a Spotify playlist of upbeat songs with a strong Irish bias was generated for the site.
+An initial embedded Spotify playlist was removed as it resulted in problems with audio levels in headphones.

-8. **Notes - Register** A sign up form with name, email, password and confirm password fields.
-Email rather than name is used for sign-in so that’s the only field checked against registered users.
-Flask-Bcrypt is used to hash passwords.
-If a user is successfully registered, Flask-Login is used to automatically log the user in and they are redirected to the home page with a message to select a language in the notes dropdown to begin creating notes.
-Once the user is logged in, the Register option in the notes drop down is replaced with a Logout option again managed by Flask-Login.
+8. **Notes - Register Page** New users access the Register page from the notes dropdown or link from the Login page.
+The form consists of name, email, password and confirm password fields together with relevant.
+Email rather than name was chosen for sign-in as the developer finds it easier to remember email rather that username used.
+Users are free to use any name as its only the email field is checked for duplicates against registered users.
+Users passwords are hashed using Flask-Bcrypt.
+If a user is successfully registered, Flask-Login is used to automatically log the user in and they are redirected to the home page.
+Once the user is logged in, the Register option is also swapped for Logout in the notes dropdown.
+Users are guided through the process of registering with Flash Messages.

+9. **Notes - Login Page** On selecting a language from the notes dropdown, users not already logged in, are routed to the Login page using `login_manager.login_view = "login"`.
+A Flask-Login `@loginrequired` decorator on read, add, edit and delete routes ensures only logged in users access notes.
+The simple login form consists of an email and password field defined and validated using WTForms and rendered using Jinga.
+For new users, a link is provided to the Register page.
+Once users submit their email and password, the User class `get_user(email)` static method is used to check the user email and Flask-Bcrypt to check the hashed password.
+If a user is successfully logged in, they are redirected to the notes page for the language they originally selected.
+Flask-Login `is_safe_url(next)` checks if page redirected to is a Qwerty page and aborts if not.
+Once the user is logged in, the Register option is also swapped for Logout in the notes dropdown using Jinga.
+Users are guided through the process of logging in with Flash Messages.
+Flask-Login manages the user until the user selects logs out or ends their session.

+10. **Notes - Read/Delete Page**

+11. **Notes - Add Page** Although the w

-8. **Notes - Login** Although the w
+12. **Notes - Edit Page** Although the w

+13. **Links - Read/Edit Page** Although the w

+14. **Links - Add Page** Although the w

+Templating

+User Session Management

+Forms

+Messages